Cave painting: Horn of Africa

 Cave paintings at the Laas Geel complex in northern Somaliland.

-Rock art near Qohaito appears to indicate habitation in the area since the fifth millennium BC, while the town is known to have survived to the sixth century AD.
+Rock art near Qohaito appears to indicate habitation in the area since the fifth millennium BC, while the town is known to have survived to the sixth century CE.
 Mount Emba Soira, Eritrea's highest mountain, lies near the site, as does a small successor village.
 Much of the rock art sites are found together with evidence of prehistoric stone tools, suggesting that the art could predate the widely presumed pastoralist and domestication events that occurred 5,000– 4,000 years ago.

 In 2002, a French archaeological team discovered the Laas Geel cave paintings on the outskirts of Hargeisa in Somaliland.
 Dating back around 5,000 years, the paintings depict both wild animals and decorated cows.
 They also feature herders, who are believed to be the creators of the rock art.
 In 2008, Somali archaeologists announced the discovery of other cave paintings in Dhambalin region, which the researchers suggest includes one of the earliest known depictions of a hunter on horseback.
-The rock art is dated to 1000 to 3000 BC.
+The rock art is dated to 1000 to 3000 BCE.

 Additionally, between the towns of Las Khorey and El Ayo in Karinhegane is a site of numerous cave paintings of real and mythical animals.
 Each painting has an inscription below it, which collectively have been estimated to be around 2,500 years old.
 Karihegane's rock art is in the same distinctive style as the Laas Geel and Dhambalin cave paintings.
 Around 25 miles from Las Khorey is found Gelweita, another key rock art site.

 In Djibouti, rock art of what appear to be antelopes and a giraffe are also found at Dorra and Balho.